-Like PET, it is also considered to be “safe” but has been shown to leach estrogenic chemicals, when exposed to sunlight heat and boiling water.
-Estrogenic chemicals are linked to breast cancer, endometriosis, altered sex ratios, testicular cancer, poor semen quality, early puberty and malformations of the reproductive tract.
+Like PET, it is also considered to be “safe” but has been shown to leach estrogenic chemicals when exposed to sunlight heat and boiling water.
+Estrogenic chemicals are linked to breast cancer, endometriosis, altered sex ratios, testicular cancer, poor semen quality, early puberty, and the reproductive tract’s malformations.

 PLASTIC NUMBER #3

 PVC wraps your sandwich and meat.
 It floats in the bathtub as toys, makes jackets, and inexpensive plumbing at home.

 PVC is dubbed the “poison plastic” because it contains numerous toxins which it can leach throughout its entire life cycle.
 Almost all products using PVC require virgin material for their construction; less than 1% of PVC material is recycled. – eartheasy.com